igraugar/sofi-image/README.md

 # Sparseness Optimized Feature Importance for Image Classification

-Sparseness Optimized Feature Importance (SOFI) is a model agnostic, declarative post hoc explainer.
+Sparseness Optimized Feature Importance (SOFI) is a model-agnostic, declarative post hoc explainer.
 An explanation takes the form of a ranking of image segments, and its quality is the degradation score obtained after cumulative marginalization.
 This package is the image counterpart of `sofits`.
 It supports grayscale and color problems, confines both the ranking and the marginalization to a region of interest when one is given, and works with any classifier that yields class probabilities, including every convolutional network, vision transformer and hybrid backbone published through `torchvision`, `timm`, `transformers` and Keras.

 ## Installation